-Today, in my trivial but persistent pursuit of the ever elusive Blackberry, I explored the South Side Hills in St. John’s.
+Today, in my trivial but persistent pursuit of the elusive blackberry, I explored the South Side Hills in St. John’s.

-As I was climbing the many steps at the start of Deadmans Bay Path, a large cruise ship passed through the Narrows, exhausting me with its nauseating diesel fumes.
+As I was climbing the many steps at the start of Deadmans Bay Path, a large cruise ship passed through the Narrows, taking my breath away with its nauseating diesel fumes.
 On top of the first hill, I left the main path in favour of smaller trails towards the harbour.
 Pretty soon I was up to my knees in berries, not black but blueberries, in fact I hadn’t seen this many blueberries before, ever.
-They were absolutely everywhere, pretty plump and juicy too, Blueberry Hills would have been a more appropriate name for these hills.
+They were absolutely everywhere, plump and juicy too, Blueberry Hills would have been a more appropriate name for these hills:

-After this I decided to take a different route back, doing some cross country, following the many moose trails.
-It amazes me every time I see where the moose are able to go, they seem so ungainly and clumsy but they must be extremely agile and athletic to go where I know they go.
-A tracker I met on the trail the other day told me moose have no trouble jumping over a two meter fence, he had seen them do it without even so much as a running start, sometimes from some pretty crazy angles.
+After this I decided to take a different route back, doing some cross country by following the many moose trails.
+It amazes me every time when I see where the moose are able to go, they seem so ungainly and clumsy but they must be extremely agile and athletic to go where I know they go.
+A tracker I met on the trail the other day told me moose have no trouble jumping over a 2 m tall fence, he had seen them do it without even so much as a running start, sometimes from some pretty crazy angles.

 After all my bumbling around in the bushes, trudging through bogs and tuckamore, even scaling some pretty steep cliffs, I finally had something to show for it other than moose tracks: